KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_3_changing_colors_with_jquery.md

   2. Select the input element with a type attribute of checkbox.

-    This time we’ll need to utilize attribute selectors because we only want to select the input elements of type "checkbox".
+    This time to select the element, we’ll need to utilize attribute selectors because we only want to select the input elements of type "checkbox".
 Attribute selectors look like `element[“attribute=value”]`.

     {% hint style='tip' %}
 To read up on attribute selectors check out: [bit.ly/AttrSel](http://bit.ly/AttrSel)